systemd/systemd/docs/USER_GROUP_API.md

 2. `io.systemd.Home` → This service is implemented by `systemd-homed.service`
    and provides records for the users and groups defined by the home directories it manages.

+3. `io.systemd.Machine` → This service is implemented by
+   `systemd-machined.service` and provides records for the users and groups used by local containers that use user namespacing.

 Other projects are invited to implement these services too.
 For example it would make sense for LDAP/ActiveDirectory projects to implement these